-If your highest prior education is: > Then you should: Completed bachelor's degree, \rightarrow Apply to the bachelor's to Ed.S.
-School Psychology program but no graduate courses yet repriy to the outliefor 3 to Eu.S.
-School I sychology program Some graduate courses Some graduate courses Apply to enter the M.A. to Ed.S.
+Entry Points for Admission to the School Psychology Program If your highest prior education is: $\rightarrow$ Then you should: Completed bachelor's degree, but no graduate courses yet $\rightarrow$ Apply to the bachelor's to Ed.S.
+School Psychology program Some graduate courses $\rightarrow$ Apply to enter the M.A. to Ed.S.
 School Psychology program.
 Discuss with the advisor for the master's to Ed.S. program for School Psychology whether your prior graduate coursework can be counted toward your master's degree.
 When you took the graduate courses is important because the Graduate School requires that any courses used for fulfillment of your master's degree not be older than six years at the time that you graduate with your master's degree.
-Master's degree, Ed.S. degree and/or doctorate Request that the advisor for the master's to Ed.S. for School Psychology evaluate the match between your previous graduate coursework and the coursework in the WSU School Psychology Program training (both MEd and EdS).
+Master's degree, Ed.S. degree and/or doctorate $\rightarrow$ Request that the advisor for the master's to Ed.S. for School Psychology evaluate the match between your previous graduate coursework and the coursework in the WSU School Psychology Program training (both MEd and EdS).
 (See explanation below this table.)
 The Ed.S. in School Psychology at WSU requires 39 credit hours.
 Depending on what courses you took in your previous graduate work, you may be able to bring in electives or transfer credits.
 Your advisor will discuss this with you.
-Elective Courses Students should consult with their advisor at the time of entry into the program to determine how to use their elective courses.
+Elective Courses &gt; Students should consult with their advisor at the time of entry into the program to determine how to use their elective courses.
 Students who wish to obtain a certificate in ABA with their elective courses should consult with their program faculty and advisor.